 How to Find a PhD: Key Steps to Success

-Step 1: Prepare a Shortlist of Targeted Countries
+Step 1: Prepare a Shortlist of Target Countries

 By applying your personal preferences and considering the factors that are beyond your control, you should make a list of countries you want to focus on to find a PhD in.
 Whether it is the weather, culture, diversity, spoken language, nature, history behind a country and its people, or the job market of your field, choose between 2 to 4 countries for your list.
-Again, be careful that you don’t gamble anything for the student visa process.
+Again, be careful not to gamble anything in the student visa process.
 Always have a backup plan, or even a Plan C. Never intend for only one country if you are an international student from a country subject to visa constraints.

 Step 2: Define Research Interests and Prepare a CV